legendcodermartino1245/ldac-optimization-guide/README.md

-## Working Two stetp and Intermediate Profile pairs
+## Working Two step and Intermediate Profile pairs
 Any codec switch away from LDAC — even if momentary — triggers a full renegotiation when switching back.